shayonghoshroy/elite-code/README.md

 LeetCode has a lot of problems.
 That's why EliteCode was created.
 It's just better.

 1. Answer a few questions and get a personalized schedule that will take you from beginner to interview ready.
 No need to research which concepts you need to cover, we've got you covered.
-2. Solve 'LeetCode' stlye questions directly on our website.
+2. Solve 'LeetCode' style questions directly on our website.
 3. Summarize each problem-solution in your own journal to keep track of your journey.
 4. Turn your journal into a set of flashcards and get ready for that upcoming interview.
 <br>